-Our firm’s airport story started in Philadelphia, Pennsylvania, two decades ago when several ramp and fleet service workers sustained amputations and crush injuries to their fingers and hands while hooking baggage carts to baggage tugs.
-We were able to identify ride through injuries, which resulted in substantial financial recoveries for ramp agents across the United States.
+Our firm’s airport story started two decades ago in Philadelphia, Pennsylvania, when several ramp and fleet service workers sustained amputations and severe crush injuries while hooking baggage carts to baggage tugs.
+Our thorough and intensive investigation of the circumstances, procedures and equipment allowed us to identify repetitive ride-through injuries, resulting in substantial financial recoveries for clients in Philadelphia and across the United States.
 More importantly, we were able to prevent additional injuries by showing how a simple metal block could prevent employee amputations.

-services which have injured airport workers.
-In many instances these contractors and 3 rd party vendors have dangerously and recklessly operated commercial vehicles and trucks, improperly loaded and packed hazardous materials, carelessly provided cleaning and snow removal services, unsafely maintained and serviced fuel farms and the fueling of aircrafts as well as other, negligently performed jobsite services and activities.
-Airport safety has become part of our firm’s culture and protecting the
+Throughout the past two decades, our firm has also litigated matters against 3rd-party contractors and vendors who perform a variety of airport and airline services, which have injured workers.
+In many instances, these contractors and 3rd-party vendors have dangerously and recklessly operated commercial vehicles and trucks, improperly loaded and packed materials, carelessly provided cleaning and snow removal services, unsafely maintained and serviced fuel farms and contractors who negligently performed other airport job-site services and functions.

 Schwarz & Schwarz has recovered millions of dollars on behalf of their clients following airport accidents and airport equipment incidents.

 If you have been injured in a construction accident, contact Schwarz & Schwarz for an immediate free consultation.